Terry3nty/Terry3nty/README.md

 ---

-> "I don’t just want to use tech—I want to shape it." – Trinity Adeleye
+> "I don’t just want to use tech, I want to shape it." – Trinity Adeleye